Skip to Content

 Flexible Page Elements

 Check your web pages to be sure your images, tables, forms and videos actually fit in small screens.
 You may have some “inflexible” page elements in your “flexible” pages that you had no clue about.
+Your login or contact form may look great on a laptop, while mobile visitors only see the “LEFT HALF” of it in their cell phone view.

 mobile friendly form on a cellphone